Wastewater permits or authorization from a wastewater utility

 a.
 Wastewater from a closed-loop system must be either discharged to a municipal sanitary wastewater system (with prior authorization) or disposed at a commercial industrial wastewater treatment facility.

 b.
-The sludge generated in these systems seldom is designated as a hazardous waste, and it can usually be disposed in a sanitary landfill.
+The sludge generated in these systems is seldom designated as hazardous waste, and it can usually be disposed of in a sanitary landfill.
 To be sure, check with the local FDEP District Office or the city/council environmental program and/or landfill operator.

-Discharges to a municipal sewerage system receive treatment by the municipal treatment facility before they are finally discharged to the environment (rivers, lakes, sea water, or the land).
-Wherever practicable, FDEP recommends that discharging wastewater from mobile washing to the sanitary sewer.
+Discharges to a municipal sewerage system receive treatment by the municipal treatment facility before they are finally discharged to the environment (rivers, lakes, seawater, or the land).
+Wherever practicable, FDEP recommends discharging wastewater from mobile washing to the sanitary sewer.

 Page 7 of 7 Recommended Best Management Practices for Mobile Vehicle and Equipment Washing.